gillescochez/domglue/README.md

 ## Domglue

-Domglue is a tiny data to dom element binding engine.
+Domglue is a tiny (~1.2KB full, ~0.8KB) data to dom element binding engine.
 It provides only basic interpolation, the data keys are bind to elements found on the DOM.
 Everytime a data key value gets updated the DOM element gets automatically updated.

 ## Core API